 Note: Entering the keycodes on PC can be incredibly annoying, since the numbers don’t conform to whatever input device you’re using as memorably as to the original Playstation buttons.
 That being the case, be sure to practice the inputs, learn which button counts as what (write it out if you have to) and understand the flow of the inputs - you don’t type them in as fast as you can, they’re methodical inputs with a delay between each one.

 After the briefing, go save your game (you don’t want to sit through that again if something goes awry) then return to Rinoa’s room and you’ll find the bed has been folded up into a couch.
-More importantly, on this couch is Pet Pals Vol.2, which will allow Angelo to learn the Angelo Recover limit.
+More importantly, on this couch is Pet Pals Vol.2, which will allow Angelo to learn the Angelo Recover ability (if you plan to use Angelo Search later, don’t learn Angelo Recover!).
 Hey, at least the dog has plenty to do.
 When you’re ready to get this mission started, talk to Watts.

 No Train, No Gain

 If finding yourself atop a speeding train isn’t a sign of poor life choices, nothing is.
 Oh well, you’re young.
 You can still turn it around.
 Rinoa will inform you that you’ve got five minutes to decouple both train cars and president-nap Deling, starting… now!
 Or whenever it actually starts.
 First up, jump from your train to the Galbadian train to reach the roof of the car being scanned by Galbadians.
 Ignore what everybody says, the sensors don’t matter at all.
 Just run across the roof to get to the next train, which is where the first real trial begins.